-Bone broth, from chicken, beef or lamb, helps to ease respiratory problems, and help to expel excess nasal mucus.
+Bone broth, from chicken, beef or lamb, helps to ease respiratory problems and helps to expel excess nasal mucus.
 It also helps to reduce inflammation in the body and boosts the immune system.

 Apple cider vinegar helps to boost the immune system, helps to break up mucus and supports lymphatic drainage.
-Three times per day, mix one tablespoon of ACV with one tablespoon of fresh-squeezed lemon juice, and a half-tablespoon of local raw honey and drink.
+Three times per day, mix 1 tablespoon of ACV with 1 tablespoon of fresh-squeezed lemon juice, and a half-tablespoon of local raw honey and drink.

 Best Supplements for Allergy Symptoms

 - Stinging Nettles